Summary Care Record

 Sometimes people with a mental health condition might prefer not to see documents that remind them of difficult times in their life.
 Letters from mental health teams sometimes go into detail about past events, and great care would be needed in deciding whether you would want to see these letters.
 It is possible for individual items to be hidden at your request and we would be happy to talk about any concerns you may have.

 Great care is also needed in case private details might cause harm at home, should people in a difficult or pressured relationship be forced to show their medical record to an abusive partner.
 Anyone in such a position should make this clear to us at the practice, so we can take steps to keep you safe.
 This might mean removing access through the NHS app for the time being, or through a careful process where we hide sensitive things.
-We would talk this through with you.
+We would be happy to talk this through with you.

 Freedom of Information